Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Examples

 \subsection{Proof of Propositions \ref{propexamfunb} and \ref{propexamfnone}}

-\begin{proof}[Proof of Proposition \ref{propexamfunb}] For every $n\in\Z$, let $z_n:=(0,n)$ and $z'_n:=(1/2,n)$ be points in $\A$.
+\begin{proof}[Proof of Proposition \ref{propexamfunb}] For every $n\in\Z$ let $z_n:=(0,n)$ and $z'_n:=(1/2,n)$ be points in $\A$.
 Let us fix a sequence of positive real numbers $\left(\epsilon_n\right)_{n\in \Z}$ which converges to $0$ as $n$ to $+\infty$ and consider the sequence of positive real numbers $\left(\delta_n\right)_{n\in \Z}$ such that $\delta_n<\epsilon_n$ given by Proposition \ref{propconstructionexample}.
-Let us consider a sequence $\left(g_n\right)_{n\in \Z}$ of diffeomorphisms of the circle $\T{1}$ as in Proposition \ref{propconstructionexample} ($g_n$ fixes only $0$ and $1/2$) which converges to the identity as $n$ to $+\infty$ and a sequence of positive integers $\left(j_n\right)_{n\in \Z}$ which goes to $+\infty$ as $n$ to $+\infty$.
-For every integer $n$ we can define an area-preserving irrotational homeomorphism $f_n$ on the closed annulus $A_n=\T{1}\times [n,n+1]\subset \A$ which satisfies the properties formulated in Proposition \ref{propconstructionexample}.
+Let us consider a sequence $\left(g_n\right)_{n\in \Z}$ of diffeomorphisms of the circle $\T{1}$ as in Proposition \ref{propconstructionexample} ($g_n$ fixes only $0$ and $1/2$) which are $\delta_n$-close to the identity to the identity in the $C^1$-topology, and a sequence of positive integers $\left(j_n\right)_{n\in \Z}$ which goes to $+\infty$ as $n$ to $+\infty$.
+For every integer $n$ we can define an area-preserving irrotational homeomorphism $f_n$ on the closed annulus $A_n=\T{1}\times [n,n+1]\subset \A$ which satisfies the properties formulated in Proposition \ref{propconstructionexample} and that the restriction of $f_n$ to $\T{1}\times \{n\}$ is $g_n$ and the restriction of $f_n$ to $\T{1}\times \{n+1\}$ is $g_{n+1}$.
 Let us define the homeomorphism $f_{bound}$ of the open annulus $\A$ which coincides with $f_n$ on $A_n\subset \A$.
 We note that this homeomorphism preserves a Borel probability measure of full support.
-Moreover, Properties (1) and (2) in Proposition \ref{propexamfunb} follows of Properties (b-1) and (b-2) in Proposition \ref{propconstructionexample} respectively.
+Moreover Properties (1) and (2) in Proposition \ref{propexamfunb} follows of Properties (b-1) and (b-2) in Proposition \ref{propconstructionexample} respectively.
 Moreover, Properties (3) and (4) in Proposition \ref{propexamfunb} follows of Property (c) in Proposition \ref{propconstructionexample} and Property (d) in Proposition \ref{propconstructionexample} and the chosen of the sequence $\left(\epsilon_n\right)_{n\in \Z}$ respectively.
 This completes the proof of the proposition. \end{proof}

 \begin{proof}[Proof of Propositions \ref{propexamfnone}] Let us define the following equivalence relation on the semi-closed annulus $\A_{+\infty}:=\T{1}\times (-\infty,+\infty]$.